thethunderturner/filament/packages/forms/docs/02-fields/19-slider.md

 ## Range

+All values on the slider are part of a range.
+The range has a minimum and maximum value.
 By default, the slider has a range of 0 to 100.
-You can change this, using the `range()` method:
+This can be changed using the `range()` method:

 ```php
 use Filament\Forms\Components\Slider;